blockimperiumdao/godotblockchain/README.md

 gaming engine.
 It simplifies the integration of Web3 functionality into a game with a specific focus on the behaviors typically need for game developers (query token, purchase/load NFTs, etc) all while operating in the traditional Godot Node/Composition architecture to make this compatible with existing tools and Visual Programming solutions.

+This project is offered under the LGPL Version 3 (https://www.gnu.org/licenses/lgpl-3.0.txt).
+A copy of the license for this project is in the license file atached to this project.

 ## Features